godotengine/godot-docs/tutorials/shading/your_first_shader/your_second_spatial_shader.rst

 Animating with ``TIME``
 -----------------------

-Going back to the vertex function, we can animated the waves using the built-in variable ``TIME``.
+Going back to the vertex function, we can animate the waves using the built-in variable ``TIME``.

 ``TIME`` is a built-in variable that is accessible from the vertex and fragment functions.